ahaythorpe/PL-300-Exam-Notes/README.md

 If it says “visualize”, “build measures”, or “relationships” → ✅ Dataset

+## 🧩 Connecting to an Endorsed Dataset (Azure SQL vs Dataset)

+## 🧠 Explanation

+When a company already has an endorsed dataset published to the Power BI Service, that dataset is the single source of truth — it contains standardized data models, measures, hierarchies, and business logic.

+Creating your own connection directly to the Azure SQL Database would bypass governance and lead to inconsistent definitions.

+Instead, you should connect via:

+Power BI Desktop → Get Data → Power BI Datasets → Select the endorsed dataset

+This creates a Live Connection to the published dataset in Power BI Service.

+## ⚙️ Connection Modes Comparison

+Connection Mode	Description	Editable Model?
+Typical Use Import	Data copied into .pbix	✅ Yes	Fast reports, small data DirectQuery	Queries the source in real time	✅ Yes	Large databases Live Connection	Connects to published dataset (no schema editing)	❌ No	Centralized corporate models

+## 💡 Key Takeaways - Endoresed Data Sets

+Endorsed datasets are shared, validated datasets approved for reuse.

+Live connection allows report creation without duplicating or altering the data model.

+Do NOT use Dataflows for this scenario — they are for data transformation before dataset creation, not for connecting reports.

+Do NOT connect directly to the Azure SQL — that breaks standardization.

+## ⚠️ Common Exam Traps - Exam example connecting to Endoresed data sets

+Option	Why It’s Wrong
+“Create a new local dataset connecting to Azure SQL”	Duplicates the mode ignores endorsed dataset.
+“Use Power BI Dataflows”	Dataflows are used to create datasets not consume them.
+“Edit a .pbix file with an existing connection”	You can’t connect one .pbix to multiple data sources.

+## 🧠 Memory Hook

+“Dataflows build datasets,
+Datasets serve reports.”

+## 🧩 Exam Tis - Data connection and connecting to endoresed data sets

+If the question mentions:

+“endorsed dataset” = “certified model”, or “standardized data” → ✅ Connect via Power BI Service Live Connection

+“Azure SQL source” = “data warehouse”, or “ETL process” → ✅ Use Dataflow or DirectQuery

+“Reusable report” or “shared business logic” → ✅ Use Endorsed Dataset

+## Power Query Transformation Logic

+## 🧩 Question Context

+You need to make sure that the labels for the country are consistent.
+What should you do?
+✅ Answer: Apply the Replace Values transform to the Country column.

+## 🧠 Explanation

+## 1️⃣ What the problem means

+In Power BI, "labels for country" refers to text inconsistencies like:

+“USA” vs “U.S.A.” vs “United States”

+“UK” vs “United Kingdom”

+“India ” (with extra space) vs “india”

+These inconsistencies break relationships, groupings and aggregations (e.g., “United States” might be counted twice under different spellings).

+## 2️⃣ Why Replace Values is correct

+Replace Values is a data cleaning transformation that substitutes one text value with another without deleting rows.
+This makes it ideal for standardizing inconsistent labels.

+## ✅ Example:

+Before	After
+USA	United States
+U.S.A.
+United States
+United States	United States

+In Power Query:

+🧩 Transform → Replace Values → Replace "U.S.A." with "United States"

+So you retain all rows, just ensuring consistency.

+## 3️⃣ Why NOT the other options
+Option	Why Incorrect
+Remove Duplicates	Deletes rows.
+If two entries are valid but labeled differently you lose data.
+Convert to List	Removes other columns entirely used only for list transformations not text standardization.
+Set Data Category to Country	Helps mapping visuals (e.g., map charts) but doesn’t clean inconsistent names.

+## ⚙️ Best Practice

+Always standardize text columns (like Country, Region, or Department) before relationships or joins.

+Use Trim, Clean and Replace Values to ensure:

+- No trailing spaces

+- Consistent casing

+- Standard naming conventions

+🧠 Exam Tip

+## If a question mentions:

+“Make labels consistent” or “Standardize text entries” ✅ Choose Replace Values.
+If it mentions:
+“Remove duplicate records”
+✅ Choose Remove Duplicates.

+## 🧩 Memory Hook

+“Replace fixes labels, Remove deletes rows.”

 ## 🏁 Final Exam-Day Reminders

 - Read each scenario twice; highlight keywords (data latency, governance, self-service).
 - Validate calculation context—ask: **Which table?
 Which filters?
 Which grain?**
 - Favor maintainable solutions (field parameters, reusable measures, shared datasets).